Skip to Main Content

 Facilities in the Basic Wage and Benefit Pathway must submit the Basic Wage and Benefit Opt-In Compliance Attestation Form within 105 days of the applicable date.
 For CY 2024 and CY 2025 the applicable date is the day that DHCS publishes the facility’s CY 2024 and CY 2025 rate on file on the Freestanding Skilled Nursing Facilities and Subacute Units website reflecting the facility’s opt-in decision.
 DHCS will note the applicable date for CY 2024 and CY 2025 in the rate file published online.

 The Compliance Attestation Form is required to certify that, in accordance with program requirements, the facility began paying and providing basic wages and benefits prospectively within 30 days of the applicable date and provided payment and credit of the basic wages and benefits retroactive to the first day of the rate year within 90 days of the applicable date.
-For facilities that received approval of the CY 2024 and or CY 2025 BWB Pathway, the applicable dates and their respective compliance deadlines are listed in the table below.
+For facilities that received approval of the CY 2024, CY 2025 BWB Pathway, the applicable dates and their respective compliance deadlines are listed in the table below.
 Please check your facility’s acceptance letter to find out your facility’s applicable date.

 Applicable Date